The smallest particles in ground coffee are called “fines”.

 The fines stick together even though the grind has gone through two sieves; the 1100 μm and the 400 μm.
 They were probably separated during the shaking, but hooked up again.

-Before I get to how these four grinds taste (see Experiment 2) then first these questions:
+Before I get to how these four grind taste (see Experiment 2), first these questions:

 Won’t the fines just get flushed off the larger particles when water is added in the brewing process – so it won’t matter how they were situated in the dry grind ?
 Well, several taste experiments suggestes that is not the case.
 See the taste experiments below.

 This investigation started off by a discovery by both Andreas and me.
-Independently we found that grind from a bulk grinder (big burrs and high speed grams pr minute) tasted better after reducing visible fines.
+Independently we found that grind from a bulk grinder (big burrs and high speed; grams per minute) tasted better after reducing visible fines.
 Less bitterness.
 This was for filter brewing (Kalita and V60).